 Patients should expect the recovery after a Brachioplasty to take between one and two weeks.
 Initially, mild bruising and swelling may occur.
 Slight discomfort and tenderness is also common; necessary pain medications will be prescribed to keep patients comfortable during their recovery period.
 Most people are able to return to work in one to two weeks.
 Strenuous exercise and heavy lifting should be postponed for six weeks.

-The Brachioplasty is considered a safe and effective procedure when performed by an experienced plastic surgeon.
+The Brachioplasty is considered a safe and effective procedure when performed by an experienced plastic surgeon in Beverly Hills.
 It is a surgical procedure, however, so there is some chance for complications to occur.
 The potential risks from an Arm Lift include bleeding, scarring, infection, loss of sensation, and asymmetry.
 To avoid these problems after a Brachioplasty, patients should only place their trust in a well-trained, reputable physician.

 An Arm Lift, also referred to as a Brachioplasty, is a surgical procedure designed to improve the appearance of the upper arm by removing unsightly lax skin and tissue.
 The procedure results in a natural, slender arm.

 The incision for an Arm Lift will run from the elbow to the axilla.
 Sometimes these incisions may be extended onto the lateral chest to tighten up excess skin.